ksator/stream_openconfig_telemetry_from_junos_to_kafka_using_telegraf/README.md

 # Python

-We will consume Kafka messages using
+We will consume Kafka messages using Python

 ## Requirements